‘Good for Publicity’: My Book Reading from Hell

 There was husband and a wife.
 They had been married for four years, but had not yet had a child, so they lived in unhappiness.
 One day they went to the plantation to work.
 The husband told his wife he needed to go into the forest to cut a new ridge-pole for the house.
 He went into the forest and left his wife alone.

 From the first moment, I knew this story was a mistake.
 Why this story?
 Why hadn’t I chosen another?
 Any other.
-What was I doing there, yelling to an army of pensioners as they were innocently trying to eat cream teas about babies made from shit.
+What was I doing there, yelling to an army of pensioners about babies made from shit, as they were innocently trying to eat cream teas.
 But it was too late.
 I was committed.
 Once you have started telling a story, you have to see it through to the end.
 That is the law.
-I talked about the baby, its upbringing, how one day the parents put it in the care of an old lady.
+I yelled about the baby, its upbringing, how one day the parents put it in the care of an old lady.

 The old woman went to prepare a basin of water to wash to baby.
 She took the child up into her arms and poured the water over his head.